Lucas-Czarnecki/Elections-Canada/README.md

 ## NOTE: This repository is under active development.
 You can expect significant changes in the short term.
+Please note, that the data contained herein are not ready for analysis at this time.

 ---